The Best Running Hydration Packs of 2017

 Updated April 2017

 The trails are drying out for summer, and our review, updated in April of 2017, has the specs you'll need to choose a hydration pack and hit the ground running.
-Our Editors Choice winner still has the chops to come out on top, and we've added information on minor design changes.
+Our Editors Choice winner received a recent update (lighter and less expensive!), and we detail the changes made by Salomon in its individual review.

 Best Overall Hydration Pack for Running